Lehrstuhl für Tierökologie und Tropenbiologie

 KimLeaHolzmann

 I have a broad evolutionary & ecological research interest in the response of organisms to climate change, particularly in the context of thermal tolerances.
 In my research I aim to understand how the distribution of biodiversity is shaped by natural gradients and environmental changes.
-I am investigating these topics focusing on holometabolous insects, mainly dung beetles and flies, along an elevational gradient in the Peruvian Andes.
-My current fieldwork includes:
+I am investigating these topics by focusing on mammals and insects along tropical elevation gradients, and in subterranean habitats (caves).

 • recording climate data